 After months of back-and-forth with Mueller’s team and a highly publicized trial, Manafort was convicted of eight felonies, including tax and bank-fraud charges, connected to his dealings with pro-Russian interests.
 While he initially agreed to a plea deal in exchange for his cooperation with the special counsel, Mueller withdrew Manafort’s plea deal in November, writing in court filings that Manafort had been “lying to the Federal Bureau of Investigation and the special counsel’s office on a variety of subject matters.”

-On Friday, a grand jury indicted Stone on charges brought by Mueller, who alleges that Stone coordinated with WikiLeaks to receive emails that could damage Clinton.
+A grand jury indicted Stone on charges brought by Mueller, who alleged that Stone coordinated with WikiLeaks to receive emails that could damage Clinton.
 He was charged on seven counts, including witness tampering, making false statements, and obstruction of an official proceeding.
-The FBI arrested him before dawn on Friday at his home in Fort Lauderdale, Florida, and he was released on $250,000 bond later in the morning.
+The FBI arrested him before dawn on January 25 at his home in Fort Lauderdale, Florida, and he was released on a $250,000 bond later in the morning.

 Stone’s lawyer told The New York Times that the charges were “ridiculous” and that “this is all about a minor charge about lying to Congress about something that was apparently found later.”